pattonnelson/AAML/HW3/hw3_report.md

 ## Data Generation
 To test these models, 200 datasets were generated with the following properties:

-Number of Samples: 100
+- Number of Samples: 100
-Number of Features: 20
+- Number of Features: 20
-Correlation Structure: Features were correlated using a Toeplitz matrix with a correlation coefficient ( 𝜌 ρ) of 0.8.
+- Correlation Structure: Features were correlated using a Toeplitz matrix with a correlation coefficient (𝜌) of 0.8.
-True Coefficients: A predefined coefficient vector, 𝛽
+- True Coefficients: A predefined coefficient vector, 𝛽
 =
 [